Baal (film)

-Baal is a 1970 German television film directed by Volker Schlöndorff.
+Baal is a 1970 West German television film directed by Volker Schlöndorff.
 It is based on the 1923 play Baal by Bertolt Brecht.
 The film disappeared after Helene Weigel, Brecht's widow, saw it on television and demanded that it no longer be shown.
 Ethan Hawke asked Schlöndorff about seeing the film at the Cannes Film Festival, but Schlöndorff replied that he did not know where it was.
 Eventually the film was discovered in rusty, unmarked cans filed under S. At that point, the film was restored.
 It was given its first home video release by Criterion in 2018.
 The film did not make the 1919 play a period piece, and some of the interiors featured intentionally over-the-top colors.
 It was the first film Dietrich Lohmann shot in color.
 Margarethe von Trotta was the first actor cast.
-Fassbinder joined for the title role after Schlöndorff's first choice was unavailable.
+Rainer Werner Fassbinder joined for the title role after Schlöndorff's first choice was unavailable.
 Much of the supporting cast and crew came from Fassbinder's company, whom he did not want to be put out of work by his absence.